maxdesalle/website/content/posts/mastering-zcash.md

 The fee is public.
 Observers can see how much was paid to process the transaction, but that's the only visible value.
 The input amounts, output amounts, and transfer of value between parties remain hidden.

+Importantly, [ZIP 317](https://zips.z.cash/zip-0317) standardizes fee calculations so that compliant wallets do not permit discretionary fee amounts.
+This matters for privacy: if wallets allowed arbitrary fees, the choice of fee would leak information that could help fingerprint transactions or distinguish between wallet implementations.

 ### 4.8 Broadcasting and Mempool

 Alice's wallet has assembled the complete transaction, now it needs to reach the network.